Poems for 8th Graders: 15 Powerful Classroom Ideas

 3. “O Captain!
 My Captain” by Walt Whitman

-Whitmore wrote this haunting elegy to mourn the death of Abraham Lincoln following the end of the Civil War.
+Historical grief is captured in Walt Whitman’s haunting elegy, written to mourn the 1865 death of Abraham Lincoln following the end of the American Civil War.
+An elegy is a mournful poem, typically a lament for the dead.
 It uses the metaphor of a ship returning from a dangerous voyage to represent the nation surviving the war but losing its leader.
-The contrast between the celebration on the shore and the “bleeding drops of red” on the deck is striking.

 “O Captain!
 My Captain” by Walt Whitman